Thursday, February 25, 2016

 He previously spent one year as the chief analyst on ESPN's 'Baseball Tonight.'
 He also served as the primary analyst for CBS Sports when they held the rights to Major League Baseball [broadcasts] from 1989-93.

 During the strike season of 1981, Kaat began his baseball broadcasting career as an analyst working for the Home Team Sports Network, covering minor league games before resuming his playing career for two more seasons.
-In 1984 and 1985, Kaat was the chief correspondent for ABC's Good Morning America, and covered the World Series.
+In 1984 and 1985, Kaat was the chief correspondent for ABC's Good Morning America and covered the World Series.
 During the 1986 season, he was the analyst and play-by-play announcer for WPIX-TV, covering 100 New York Yankees games.

 The following year he handled a variety of analyst duties with WTBS (in Atlanta), ESPN and NBC Sports.
 While in Atlanta, he also did play-by-play and analyst work WSB-AM radio.
 In 1988, Kaat covered Olympic baseball for NBC and handled spring training, feature sports, the College World Series and the Major League playoffs and World Series for ESPN.
 During the same season, Kaat was the primary analyst for 75 Minnesota Twins games on the CBS affiliate WCCO-TV before moving to CBS Sports.